 Black Muslim Forum’s four departments:

-- Department of Research and Policy: A think tank conducting research in different societies on the problem of anti-black racism and producing proposals for policy change within different institutions.
+- Research and Policy: A think tank conducting research in different societies on the problem of anti-black racism and producing proposals for policy change within different institutions.
 Producing resources on solutions to anti-black racism and colourism as well as information on Islam and Africa, the history of Black Muslims, and secular Afro-Caribbean history.

 Black Muslim Forum is inspired by Malcolm X’s thought after his pilgrimage to Mecca, as well as his organisation, the OAAU, founded in 1964.